Who are the authors at End of Innocence?

 How do we know conspiracy exists?

 We can prove in multiple ways how it is self-evident that the official story for 9/11 cannot be true (agents of the cabal messed up), and what is self-evident to you and I, is also self-evident to hundreds of thousands of journalists, politicians, and experts around the world, and yet, not one mainstream source is willing to talk about it.
 It is thus the power to cover up these self-evident facts of earth shattering magnitude for more than 15 years that has finally proven the cabal exists.
 Hence my article, They Live.

 Who is at the top?

 We're not allowed to know, but obviously, the owners of the Federal Reserve and other central banks have to be near the top, and many of the attendees at Bilderberg conferences are probably near the top - although somewhat less so since 2013.
 Those at the top of the CFR must also be near the top - as are those at the top of the Vatican, the Jesuits, the Illuminati, and the Church of Satan.

 Who can we trust?

-Ordinary individuals can be forgiven for sometimes being temporarily led astray by those who have a following, but definitely do not trust anyone who has a following and who has promoted any of these hoaxes and psyops: Flat Earth, Free Energy, Peak Oil alarmism, Anthropogenic Global Warming alarmism, numerology, the 2012 Apocalypse, the Mandela Effect, the sociopath psyop, the alt-right psyop, or the antifa psyop.
+Ordinary individuals can be forgiven for sometimes being temporarily led astray by those who have a following, but definitely do not trust anyone who has a following and who has promoted any of these hoaxes and psyops: Flat Earth, Free Energy, Peak Oil alarmism, Anthropogenic Global Warming alarmism, numerology, the 2012 Apocalypse, the Mandela Effect, the sociopath psyop, the alt-right psyop, the antifa psyop, or the MGTOW psyop.
 Likewise, don't trust anyone who has a following and who promotes Zionism, the UN, or disarming the people.

 Currently, a common example of misdirection is blaming "Neocons" (a wing of the Republican party) for the actions of Trump.
 However, these same actions are heavily supported by the media and by Hillary, Obama, and most other Democrats.
 Therefore, referring to the bad guys as "Neocons", obscures the fact that they are all on the same side.